GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 #draft[
-  - Add loss clipping
-  - We use cosine annealing

   Insist on the fact that we implemented the complete pipeline:
   - RL environment (with the simulator)
   - PPO algorithm